iamwhil/DecimalToRoman/README.md

 1/31/2017

 This converter converts decimal numbers, 1 - 3000 to Roman Numerals.
-Unfortunate, for both the Romans and Science they did not have 0, and never bothered with numbers over 3000.
+Unfortunate, for both the Romans and science they did not have 0, and never bothered with numbers over 3000.
 Not quite sure that last statement is true, but it is entertaining.

 ## Functions

 ### def check_number(number)
-Don't assume that we are receiving integer input.
+Don't assume that the user inputs an integer.
-Return true if we received a valid number, else
-Return an error statement.
+Return true if we received a valid number, else return an error statement.

 Because string.to_i converts all non-float / non-integer strings to 0, we check against a 0 input before converting the string to an integer.